Ethical Standards in Public Life etc. (Scotland) Act 2000: Commissioner for Ethical Standards in Public Life in Scotland

 The Commissioner for Ethical Standards in Public Life in Scotland (CESPLS) is responsible for investigating any complaints made under the Code of Conduct.
 They are appointed by the Scottish Ministers and are operationally independent of the Standards Commission.
 The CESPLS will make a determination if the complaint is relevant or if another body can assist the complainant; the CESPLS must explain their decision.
 If an investigation is carried out the CESPLS will produce a report for the commission.
 The commission can choose to direct the CESPLS to conduct further investigations, convene a hearing or do neither.

 From 17 January 2002 to 31 March 2011 the CESPLS was known as the Chief Investigating Officer (CIO).

 Restricted applicability

-The Act does not cover the conduct of Members of the Scottish Parliament, Scottish Ministers, employees of the Scottish Government or public bodies not mentioned in the Act.
+The act does not cover the conduct of Members of the Scottish Parliament, Scottish Ministers, employees of the Scottish Government or public bodies not mentioned in the act.
 These complaints are handled by the Scottish Parliamentary Standards Commissioner for MSPs, the First Minister for ministers and Scottish Public Services Ombudsman for employees of the Scottish Government.
 Other complaints need to be forwarded to the Scottish Government.

-The Act is designed to apply to officers and members who are responsible for spending public money, as such the public bodies not covered usually spend a limited amount of public money.
-Such bodies include Community councils which spend little, if any, public money.
+The act is designed to apply to officers and members who are responsible for spending public money, as such the public bodies not covered usually spend a limited amount of public money.
+Such bodies include community councils which spend little, if any, public money.
 Further, certain public bodies cannot be covered due to legal restrictions arising from how they were established.

+Reception

+The Catholic Church criticised the legislation for only replacing section 28 with a section on teaching children the importance of stable families, rather than emphasising marriage.